 Other Rectors of note are Edward Carlile Smith who was Rector for 46 years, from 1897 to 1943, and Edward Digby who was the Rector for 43 years from 1692 to 1735, when the Herringhams took over the incumbancy.

 In more recent changes have taken place in the churches, Rev. Allan Sirman (1965 – 1975) was responsible for the building of Emmanuel Church in the northern end of the parish.
 The refurbishment of St Marys Church was undertaken under the guidance of Rev’d Frank Allred (1975 – 1983).

-The present Rector is Michael Roy Walton who was appointed the Rector in 2012 making him the 64th Rector of Chadwell St Mary.
+The last Rector was Michael Roy Walton from 2012 to 2020 making him the 64th Rector of Chadwell St Mary.